bugemarvin/Multi_Auth_Roles_Laravel/README.md

 # [Multi_Auth_Roles_laravel](https://github.com/bugemarvin/Multi_Auth_Roles_Laravel)

-This is an application defines differnt roles of users, depending on the type of users roles.
+This is an application defines differnt user roles, depending on the type of users roles.

-### What is requiered
+## What is requiered

-* composer
+* Composer
-* laravel 8
+* PHP Laravel
 * [Adimlte for Dashboard](https://github.com/ColorlibHQ/AdminLTE/releases)